 Getting out in nature: hands on harvesting

 During this workshop you will learn how to weave baskets.
 But equally as important and rewarding you will get experience actually harvesting and processing plants.
-Most of our focus will be on weaving, but on a few class days we will be taking half day field trips to gather materials together.
+Most of our focus will be on weaving, but on a few class days we will be in the field processing materials.
 This means we will be spending time out in nature pulling vines out of trees and walking in marshes to harvest cattails.
-Be prepared to get your hands dirty and have fun!
-If you have an physical restrictions or injuries or anticipate any difficulty in the physically demanding aspects of the experience then let me know before signing up.
+There may be hot weather, mosquitos, and walking in the forest.
+If you have any physical restrictions, injuries or anticipate any difficulty in the more physically demanding aspects of the experience then let me know before signing up.
 There are many aspect to harvesting and if you are unable to wrestle grapevines out of trees then it is equally as valuable to help coil and process them.
 However, you should be prepared to spend the entire day outside.
-Working together is the key.
 Feel free to contact me with any questions about this part of the workshop.

 What does it look like to spend a day weaving?

 To see some examples of baskets and student experiences from the 2017 and 2018 programs check out the blog posts below or visit my current/past workshops page.
 There is such an amazing array of students that take my classes and I’m always impressed with the creativity and individuality that comes out when a person sits down and allows themselves the time to make something beautiful with their hands.